Saisiloju03/okreads/CODE_REVIEW.md

 * (implemented) Author master code got failed with 2 unit tests cases but now its fixed.
 Lint and e2e tests pass. => (implemented)
 *  Once a search is done results will be rendered. if you make new search the old results will be volatile and again when we start typing the old results will get displayed.
 The structural directive is dependent on search Item value.
 Since this the bad user experience, We can tackle this either of the below implementations
     * Either we can remove old search results forever or resetting the search.
-    * persist old search results and only when new results come we can display them. => (suggestion)
+    * persist old search results and only when new results come we can display them. => (Implemented)